 Potential to contribute to a competitive and sustainable industry

-Describe the relevance and potential of the project idea to stimulate a competitive and sustainable industry (in line with section 2.2 in the call text)how it is anchored within Swedish industry.
+Describe the relevance and potential of the project idea to stimulate a competitive and sustainable industry (in line with section 2.2 in the call text) and how it is anchored within Swedish industry.

-Motivate
+Motivate how the project idea contributes to the long-term impact goals of Sustainable Industry.

 Potential to formulate a competitive application to Horizon Europe